aditya6542/Amity-Portal-Homepage/README.md

 # Amity-Portal-Homepage
-A visual clone of the Amity Portal homepage, built using only HTML and CSS for a clean and responsive user interface.
+This project is a frontend recreation of the Amity University student portal, developed entirely with HTML and CSS.
+It features a clean, user-friendly interface that mimics the layout and design of the original portal, including navigation menus, login sections, and essential student information displays—all without any JavaScript or backend functionality.
+The use of semantic HTML and responsive CSS ensures a visually appealing and accessible experience for users.